ACINQ/eclair/README.md

  :construction: Both the BOLTs and Eclair itself are a work in progress.
 Expect things to break/change!

  :warning: Eclair currently only runs on regtest or testnet.
-We recommend testing in testnet, as it allows you to generate blocks manually and not wait for confirmations.

  :rotating_light: We had reports of Eclair being tested on various segwit-enabled blockchains.
 Keep in mind that Eclair is still alpha quality software, by using it with actual coins you are putting your funds at risk!